DASCH: Digital Access to a Sky Century @ Harvard

 Photometry Accuracy

 The Atlas refcat2 dataset may be divided into 10,097,000,000 images matched to the catalog and 2,522,000,000 unmatched images; the GSC2.3.2 dataset may be divided into 9,532,000,000 images matched to the catalog and 2,052,000,000 unmatched images; the APASS DR8 dataset may be divided into 9,062,000,000 matched images and 1,630,000,000 unmatched images; and the Kepler Input Calibration dataset contains 262,066,000 matched images and 325,630,000 unmatched images.
 The unmatched images are mostly plate defects, astrometry matching errors, multiple exposure matching errors, and asteroids.
-The plots on the left use better quality matched images where the quality is described by a set of flags (see AFLAGS).
-There must be at least 10 good quality points in a lightcurve to allow calculation of a reasonable lightcurve RMS.
-The leftmost plot assumes that the median lightcurve RMS removes variable stars.
-The detailed RMS histograms for each magnitude range appear in the plots on the right for each calibration catalog.

 Release Fields Coverage Plots vs. Limiting Magnitude